Facelift | Rhytidectomy near Jackson, MS

 - Limited in plastic appearance

-Because of its unique application, The Lift can be performed long before facial aging changes become pronounced.
+Because of its unique application, L.I.F.T. can be performed long before facial aging changes become pronounced.

-The Lift is unique in that patients in their 40’s and 50’s choose this surgical approach earlier thereby attaining a greatly enhanced natural look without any signs of what many term as a “Plastic Surgery Look”.
+L.I.F.T. is also unique in that patients in their 40’s and 50’s choose this surgical approach earlier thereby attaining a greatly enhanced natural look without any signs of what many term as a “plastic surgery look”.

 During a deep plane facelift, the superficial muscles and tendons are repositioned and lifted.
 This type of facelift targets the muscles responsible for most facial expressions.
 These muscles shape areas around the mouth and eyes that display some of the most visible and earliest aging signs.
 The deep plane facelift gives patients a youthful, smooth facial appearance and the results will usually last more than 10 years if a proper recovery plan is followed.